 Welcome!

 My first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of intensifying military space competition in the final two decades of the Cold War.
-My other work has been published in Foreign Affairs, Diplomacy & StatecraftIntelligence and National Security, the Oxford Handbook of Space Security, the Journal of Strategic Studies, the International Journal of Intelligence and CounterintelligenceScience & Diplomacy, and the Journal of Slavic Military Studies.
+The digital version of the book is open access and can be downloaded here.
+My second book, Wiring and Empire: Information Networks and U.S. Global Power in the Cold War is under advance contract with MIT Press.
+My other work has been published in International SecurityForeign Affairs, Diplomacy & StatecraftIntelligence and National Security, the Oxford Handbook of Space Security, the Journal of Strategic StudiesScience & Diplomacy, and the Journal of Slavic Military Studies (among others).